dotnet-foundation/website/input/blog/posts/_current-newsletter-draft.md

 ### [NUnit](https://nunit.org)

 We’re grateful to have [Sean Killeen](https://seankilleen.com/) join us as lead of the documentation project.
 He put in a lot of effort to modernize the NUnit documentation, to great effect as you can see at [https://docs.nunit.org](https://docs.nunit.org)!
-The docs are integrated with the website, they now have full-text search, and each page has a link which allows you to edit on GitHub and submit a PR easily.
+The docs are now built with docfx.
+They are integrated with the website, have full-text search, and have edit links on each page where you can submit a PR easily.
+We look forward to seeing [your suggestions and contributions](https://github.com/nunit/docs)!

 The NUnit VSTest adapter had two releases: